DavidSkrundz/B/README.md

 ## Things to do

-- Add associated functions to structs (similar to fields, looked up with symbols)
 - Add associated functions to enums (similar to values, looked up with symbols)
 - Rewrite `resolveExpressionDot` to handle `Enum.Case`, `Struct.Field`, and `struct.field`
 - `resolveExpressionArrow` should dereference the value then call `resolveExpressionArrow`